rookie744/protfolio/README.md

-code to - push code to git
+command to - push code to git
 •	*** git clone 'URL' *** for the first time use
 •	git add .
 •	git config --global user.email "kaliyappankishore9894@gmail.com" ---if asked for it